-This MOU is entered into by the fol lowing representatives of the Parties:
+This MOU is entered into by the following representatives of the Parties:

-Toronto and Region Cons servation Authority

-Date: John MonKonzio
+Date:

 John MacKenzie Chief Executive Officer

 Board of Management of the Toronto Zoo

+Date:

-Date: Dolf Dejong Chief Executive Officer
+Dolf Dejong Chief Executive Officer

 1. Erosion Hazard Mitigation

 TRCA's Engineering Projects (EP) group has a longstanding Erosion Risk Management Program (ERMP) that focuses on the identification, long-term monitoring, and remediation of erosion hazards throughout TRCA's jurisdiction.
 TRCA's EP group is a full service team of environmental, engineering, and construction professionals that are able to see projects through the entire life cycle including: hazard identification, detailed design development, project management (obtain all permits & approvals for construction), topographic surveying, and construction.
 This expertise relates predominantly to the implementation of remedial erosion control works.
 EP staff are also able to oversee a variety of other activities related to construction in sensitive areas.